Syphon Filter 2: Plot

 Aramov instigates a gunfight while they meet and Lian pursues Gregorov.
 Lian later learns he is an impostor working for Mara and trying to find the other half of the data.
 The man admits that the real Gregorov is in a Russian gulag, Aljir Prison, which once held Lian captive.
 Gregorov uncovered a plot to sell the virus to Shi-Hao, so Aramov intervened.
 Lian stops Gregorov's execution, but is almost killed by the virus and collapses.
 Gabe takes her back to the States, while Gregorov promises to handle Shi-Hao.

 Gabe and Teresa arrive back at the Virginia safehouse overseen by Lawrence Mujari, a freelance pathologist.
 They decide to trade the PharCom data to the Agency for Lian's vaccine.
 Director Stevens double-crosses Gabe in the Agency's New York City labs, but Logan escapes, downloads all of the Agency's information, and forces Dr. Weissinger to give him the vaccine.
 Gabe also finds out that Chance survived the mission in Colorado, and sets him free.

 Pursued by NYPD SWAT cops and Agency personnel, Gabe hurries back to their helicopter.
 Along the way, Logan is forced to provide cover for a SWAT officer whose partner is wounded.
 He does so, but Stevens, who later takes the cop hostage, orders him to drop his weapons.
 Despite Logan complying in surrender, Stevens kills the officer anyway.
 Before he can get shot, Gabe is thrown into the sewers by an explosion that Teresa sets off.
 Gabe assumes that Chance was killed in the labs since Teresa says he never made it to the helicopter.
 Gabe and Teresa eventually corner Stevens and Gabe shoots him in cold blood.

-Gabe and Teresa reach the helicopter to find Chance waiting in Agency-issued super-armor.
+Gabe and Teresa reach the helicopter to find Chance waiting in impenetrable Agency-issued body armor.
 He was really working for them, and he shoots Teresa.
 Gabe suspected it since the Agency always knew where he was in Colorado.
 Both men fight, and Gabe kills the man he trusted with an assault shotgun that drives Chance into the helicopter blades, decapitating him.

 A news report reveals that the Agency's existence is now public, and U.S. Secretary of State Vincent Hadden promises that the government will investigate.
 Gabe cures Lian and demarcates a grave for Teresa.
 He, Lian, and Lawrence hold a small memorial and promise to keep fighting, while soldiers watch them from a distance.
 In a post-credits scene, Hadden and Aramov emerge from a helicopter, with Aramov saying that the Administration will soon fall allowing Hadden to become president.
 Although a team of soldiers requests for permission to kill Gabe and his team, Hadden calls off the operation, telling Mara he has other plans for Gabe.
 Aramov laughs as the screen fades to black.